Sheryl O’Loughlin is an accomplished entrepreneur with over 20 years of experience leading natural products companies.

 From 2015 to 2019, Sheryl was CEO and “Chief Love Officer” of REBBL, the first plant-based, super herb adaptogen beverage company.
 In partnership with Not for Sale, a nonprofit dedicated to eliminating human trafficking, REBBL creates regenerative and just supply chains.

-With a heart for human rights and mental health advocacy, Sheryl is the co-founder and co-leader of both the Justice, Equity, Diversity and Inclusion (JEDI) Project and the Women on Boards Initiative for the natural products industry through OSC2, a nonprofit whose mission is to address the toughest sustainability problems by building new regenerative businesses.
+With a heart for human rights and mental health advocacy, Sheryl is the co-founder and co-leader of both the Justice, Equity, Diversity and Inclusion (JEDI) Collaborative and the Women on Boards Project for the natural products industry through OSC2, a nonprofit whose mission is to address the toughest sustainability problems by building new regenerative businesses.

 Earlier in her career, Sheryl served as the CEO of Clif Bar and Company.
 There she led the concept development and introduction of Luna, the first whole nutrition bar for women.
 She went on to co-found and serve as CEO for Plum, Inc., an organic food company that aims to nourish kids “from the high chair to the lunch box.”
 In 2013, Plum was successfully sold to Campbell Soup Company.